julienmjaquet/Legpro/main codebook.md

 | 3 algorithms agree | 0.88 | 0.80 |
 | 2 algorithms agree | 0.99 | 0.75 |

-Finally, *figure 7* presents results for each topic when at least 3 algorithms agree.
-As it is clear from the figure, there is a great variation across topics.
-Such a variation is partly explained by the number of available documents for each topic.
-Then, it is not clear if a perfect score is actually desirable considering that there might be some degree of error in the first sample coding as well.
+Finally, *figure 7* presents results for each issue topic when at least 3 algorithms agree.
+As it clearly transpires from figure 7, there is a great variation across topics.
+Such a variation is partly explained by the number of available documents for each topic

 **Figure 7**